The Tuākana programme helped Dr Melanie Cheung to find her University whānau and reinforced her identity as a Ngāti Rangitihi woman.

 Programme: Bachelor of Science majoring in Biological Sciences, Master of Science specialising in Biochemistry, PhD in Pharmacology

 “I am a senior research fellow at Centre for Brain Research at the University of Auckland, and I am currently working as the Principal Investigator for the FightHD project.

-"I work with Mike Merzenich, a pioneer in neuroplasticity, and his San Francisco-based team of neuroscientists and computer engineers developing a novel brain plasticity-based training programme for Māori with Huntington’s disease.
+"I work with Michael Merzenich, a pioneer in neuroplasticity, and his San Francisco-based team of neuroscientists and computer engineers developing a novel brain plasticity-based training programme for Māori with Huntington’s disease.

 "It turns out that with computer programming, the job is never finished!
 So our team are continually testing and improving the programme.
 We are also working with Māori communities to test its effectiveness.

 “I manage a team of New Zealand-based scientists and clinicians to test the efficacy of this Huntington’s disease treatment.
 We measure hundreds of biological, magnetic resonance imaging, cognitive and psychiatric markers in our participants from eight large Māori Huntington’s disease families from all over New Zealand (neuroplasticity-based vs cognitive training) and ensure that they are well cared for.

 “Most of my team are world-class scientists and clinicians who are much more senior than me.
 So my biggest challenge is keeping everyone motivated and on task.
 Emma Lambert who I worked with in the School of Biological Sciences Tuākana is our project coordinator.
 Similarly, another SBS Tuākana alumnus, Dr Kimiora Henare, supports many of our research activities.